-Our manufacturing facilities are located in Burlington, Massachusetts, where most of our product lines are produced.
-We also have facilities in North Melbourne, Australia, where our Omniflow II product line is produced, and Fox River Grove, Illinois where RestoreFlow allografts are processed, cryopreserved, stored and distributed.
+Our primary manufacturing facilities are located in Burlington, Massachusetts, where most of our product lines are produced.
+We also have facilities in North Melbourne, Australia, where our Omniflow II product line is produced, Saint-Etienne, France where our Wovex and Dialine grafts, Chevalier valvulotomes and surgical glue are produced, and Fox River Grove, Illinois where RestoreFlow allografts are processed, cryopreserved, stored and distributed.